lucianoratamero/swyxkit-blog/src/posts/a-week-with-obsidian.md

 It's been a week since I started using Obsidian.
 It sells itself as a "second brain" app, and I must say: until now, it has not disappointed.
 Come with me and you'll see that it's not just about productivity, but about being healthier. :]

 ## What is Obsidian?
 [Obsidian](https://obsidian.md/) is mostly a text editor, and it was made for you to organize your thoughts, research topics, writings, anything.
-The general idea is that you write simple [Markdown](./notes/Markdown) files, which is plenty for most writing scenarios, and link them together, effectively making a [knowledge-base](./notes/knowledge-base).
+The general idea is that you write simple [Markdown](./notes/Markdown) files, which is plenty for most writing scenarios, and link them together, effectively making a [knowledge base](./notes/knowledge-base).

 That way, you can slowly build a graph of what you know about a topic.
 The simple linking of your documents is enough to make a rough map of what's on your brain.